imprvhub/entercinema/README.md

 #### Search System

 The search engine processes queries with **intelligent typo correction**.
-When users enter misspelled terms, the system displays a **“Did you mean?” suggestion** with the corrected query — ensuring seamless discovery.
+When users enter misspelled terms, the system displays a **"Did you mean?" suggestion** with the corrected query — ensuring seamless discovery.

 #### Watchlist Management